the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 This is why I made such a big deal about not needing hand-crafted ground truth labels earlier.

 You just send this event, along with your same evaluation prompt, to your judging LLM, and that's all you need in terms of data or context!
-You suddenly have more eval examples and correctness labels, at the cost of an LLM call and a bit more work specifying your agent's topology to support seamless asynchronous evals that don't impact runtime results.
+You've unlocked a stream of real-world evals, at the cost of an LLM call and a bit more work specifying your agent's topology to support seamless asynchronous evals that don't impact runtime results.

 Truth-based evals like this can run continuously, sampling real queries and auditing responses.
 No offline simulation needed — just real behavior, judged with real criteria.